Skip to content

 Writing Apps

-• Roam Research: Roam is where I keep all of my notes, and it’s where I do the initial outlining for my articles as I can quickly create an outline by connecting ideas.
+• Obsidian: Roam is where I keep all of my notes, and it’s where I do the initial outlining for my articles as I can quickly create an outline by connecting ideas.

 • Hemingwayapp: I use the Hemingway App to make my writing bold and clear.
 It highlights lengthy and complicated sentences, as well as adverbs and passive voices.